 Caffeine helps increase alertness and reduce fatigue by blocking receptors for adenosine, a neurotransmitter that can make you feel drowsy (

 However, eliminating caffeine from your diet can have the opposite effect, causing drowsiness and fatigue.

-Additionally, its energizing effects only last in your system for about four to six hours, which may lead you to reach for multiple cups of coffee or energy drinks throughout the day to maintain alertness.
+Additionally, its energizing effects only last in your system for about 4 to 6 hours, which may lead you to reach for multiple cups of coffee or energy drinks throughout the day to maintain alertness (

 This can lead to excessive intake of and dependence on caffeine and make withdrawal symptoms much worse.

-Caffeine is a stimulant that increases heart rate, blood pressure and the stress hormones cortisol and epinephrine (7).
+Caffeine is a stimulant that can often increase heart rate and blood pressure (

 In people who are sensitive to caffeine, just one cup of coffee can cause them to feel jittery and anxious.

 While consuming caffeine can cause feelings of anxiousness, cutting it out can cause this side effect as well.